 I have heard the argument time and again amongst filmmakers about whether or not film school is worth it.
-I don’t know that there is a right or wrong answer, but I can tell you for certain that it’s going to be different for everyone.
-Having spent time entrenched in both worlds…working as a freelance artist with no formal education outside of what I learned from my mentors and also working within the collegiate system while pursuing higher education, I’ve seen and heard the argument from both sides.
+I don’t know that there is a true right or wrong answer, but I can tell you for certain that it’s going to be different for everyone.
+Having spent time entrenched in both worlds…working as a freelance artist with no formal education outside of what I learned from my mentors and then conversely working within the collegiate system while pursuing higher education, I’ve seen and heard the argument from both sides.

-Film school allowed me the opportunity learn and grow as an artist without the pressure or fear that comes with making mistakes.
-If I completely flubbed a shot, no one was going to fire me.
-And trust me, I flubbed a shot or two in my early days.
-If anything, a mentor or peer would offer gentle guidance to get me back on track.
-During my time in school, I met and worked with a lot of incredible people which allowed me to work on a large variety of projects where I played a significant role in the production.
+During my time in school, I also met and worked with a lot of incredible people which allowed me to work on a large variety of projects where I played a significant role in the production.
 This wasn’t something I had experienced in my early freelance career.
 Though I was grateful for the opportunities, most of the work that I was doing was in low level positions where I had virtually no voice in the production.
-I felt trapped and as though there were few paths forward that allowed for any upward momentum in my career.
+I felt trapped and as though there were few paths forward that allowed for any upward momentum within my career.
 Film school changed that.

 All of these things were important in helping to shape my career, but the two most important things that film school gave me was the fortitude to tackle projects even when they felt daunting, and a greater understanding of the type of artist that I wanted to be.
 For the first time, I was having real conversations about my influence as a artist and what the message was behind my work.